 The course is organized chronologically and thematically.

-As mentioned above – there is a lot of local interest in this short course so we hope that it will be full and interactive –
+As mentioned above – there has been a lot of local interest in this evening salon so we hope that it will continue to be full and interactive –

 About Ian Bickerton